niamhon/MD-Practical/README.md

 This practical is structured in two main sections.
 In the first section ```01_MD-Fundamentals``` you will work on a bare-bones MD code, and implement some of the key functions in order to run an MD simulation.
 In the second part ```02_LAMMPS-electrolyte```, you will look at a more `real-world' example, where you will set up your own simulation and run it on a HPC, and then analyse the resulting trajectory.

 ## Part 0: Setup
+TODO: tell them what directory to be in and to copy lammps outputs to the appropriate folder
+TODO: delete unnecessary files from trajectory folder

 ```
 source ~/rds/rds-ljc-summerschool/4_Molecular_dynamics/moldyn/bin/activate
 git clone https://github.com/niamhon/MD-Practical.git